umijs/makojs.dev/docs/docs/features.md

 Less is supported out of the box.
 Mako will automatically compile your Less files to CSS.

-Since less is used heavily in Ant Financial, Mako has been optimized for this.
+Since less is used heavily in Ant Group, Mako has been optimized for this.
 We use workers in Node.js with [piscina](https://www.npmjs.com/package/piscina) to compile less files in parallel, which can speed up the compilation process.
 So, it's faster than other rust bundle tools in this case by default.
 Checkout [《Node 多线程的魔力 - Mako 中的 Less 并行编译》](/blog/parallel-less-loader) for more details.

 ![](https://res.cloudinary.com/sorrycc/image/upload/v1715149825/blog/him5ls7i.png)